aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Re2f

-Re2f computes the Darcy friction factor *f* given the relative roughness $\varepsilon$ and the Reynolds number *Re*.
+Re2f computes the Darcy friction factor *f* given the relative roughness *eps* and the Reynolds number *Re*.
 If given *Re*<2.5e3, then flow is assumed to be laminar and *f* is computed using of the Poiseuille condition.
 Otherwise, flow is assumed to be turbulent and *f* is computed using the Colebrook-White equation.

 **Syntax:**